lsst/rtn-045/index.rst

 Instantiations of the TAP or butler services should also be done here.

 Single-use functions or classes can be defined immediately before they are used, for pedagogical purposes;
-see the guidelines for functions and classes in the `Code`_ section below.
+see the guidelines for functions and classes in the `Code cells`_ section below.
 It is ok to have sub-subsections, such as ``#### 1.2.1.
 Define global cosmological parameter values`` or ``#### 1.2.2.
 Define a function to make an image cutout``.